bt3gl/building_blog/content/wargames_narnia.md

 #### Memory and Exploits Representation

 When it comes to memory addresses, it's fundamental to understand [hexadecimal representation].
-You can print an HEX into [ASCII] with Python:
+You can print a HEX into [ASCII] with Python:
 ```python
 $ python -c 'print "\x41"'
 A